A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-Vortex motions are a common pattern of the flow field in the solar photosphere, as revealed in observations \citep[see e.g.,][ and references therein]{Brandt:1988,Attie+al:2009,Bonet+al:2008,Bonet+al:2010,Requerey+al:2018} and in magneto-convection simulations \citep{Moll+al:2011,Shelyag+al:2011,LiuJiaJia+al:2019,Canivete+Steiner:2020}.
-Studies also showed that vortex flow fields may be coupled with magnetic fields and give rise to rotating magnetic structures that extend to the atmosphere on various spatial scales \citep{Wedemeyer+al:2012,SuYang+al:2012,SuYang+al:2014,Wedemeyer+al:2013,Kato+Wedemeyer:2017,Giagkiozis+al:2018}.
-The flux rope formed in this simulation is a particularly intriguing case, because it is a coherent magnetic structure with its both legs anchoring in the photosphere.
-Although each of its leg is like a magnetic swirl/tornado as shown in the aforementioned studies, the shape and behavior of the whole structure, albeit with a much smaller size and less magnetic flux, is more similar to flux ropes in major solar eruptions.
-It leaves interesting questions of how frequent these structures can form and if they can be detected.
+Vortex motions are a common pattern in the flow field in the solar photosphere, as revealed in observations \citep[see, e.g.,][ and references therein]{Brandt:1988,Attie+al:2009,Bonet+al:2008,Bonet+al:2010,Requerey+al:2018} and in magneto-convection simulations \citep{Moll+al:2011,Shelyag+al:2011,LiuJiaJia+al:2019,Canivete+Steiner:2020}.
+Studies have also shown that vortex flow fields may be coupled with magnetic fields and give rise to rotating magnetic structures that extend to the atmosphere on various spatial scales \citep{ZhangJun+LiuYang:2011,Wedemeyer+al:2012,SuYang+al:2012,SuYang+al:2014,Wedemeyer+al:2013,Kato+Wedemeyer:2017,Giagkiozis+al:2018}.
+The flux rope formed in this simulation is a particularly intriguing case because it is a coherent magnetic structure with both legs anchoring in the photosphere.
+Although each of its legs is similar to a magnetic swirl/tornado, as shown in the aforementioned studies, the shape and behavior of the whole structure, albeit with a much smaller size and less magnetic flux, is more similar to flux ropes in major solar eruptions.
+It leaves interesting questions of how frequently these structures can form and if they can be detected.